 Dr. Patel is a member of the Society for Neuro-Oncology, the American Medical Association, the American College of Surgeons, the Congress of Neurological Surgeons, and the American Association of Neurological Surgeons.

-She was included in D Magazine's Best Doctors list for 2018.
+She was included in D Magazine's Best Doctors list for 2018 and 2020.

 Meet Dr. Patel